 Rubenstein: I’m the East Regional Head of Asset Management, so I run a team and territory and a book of investments for the firm.
 I also oversee all ground-up development within that portfolio, so I’m working in development and on the asset management side.
 And to put the icing on the cake, I’m also going to be the portfolio manager of a newly raised fund that will kick off soon.

-VTS: You've held senior roles across areas including asset management and fund management for some of the world's preeminent real estate firms (and, excitingly for us, VTS clients), including Hines, Clarion and now New York Life.
+VTS: You've held senior roles across areas including asset management and fund management for some of the world's preeminent real estate firms.
 What is it that you love about your job?

 Rubenstein: I’ve been fortunate to have built my skill set and track record to the point where I can dive into multiple disciplines and add value at each of those levels.
 The challenges and opportunities that present themselves on a daily basis allow me to draw from that experience and find ways to apply it successfully.